-The Test Conduct shall be carried out according to the requirements in IEC 62623, "Desktop and Notebook Computers - Measurement of Energy Consumption" Edition 1.0, 2012-10 (IEC 62623 Ed.
-1.0, 2012-10) reference with the following guidance.

-- A) Thin Clients and Workstations shall be configured in a manner identical to Desktops (non-integrated) unless otherwise specified.
+- The Test Conduct shall be carried out according to the requirements in IEC 62623, "Desktop and Notebook Computers Measurement of Energy Consumption" Edition 1.0, 2012-10 (IEC 62623 Ed.
+1.0, 2012-10) reference with the following guidance. - A) Thin Clients and Workstations shall be configured in a manner identical to Desktops (non-integrated) unless otherwise specified.
 Slates/Tablets shall be configured in a manner identical to Notebooks unless otherwise specified.
-Portable All-In-One Computers shall be configured in a manner identical to Integrated Desktops unless otherwise specified. - 1) Thin Clients shall run intended terminal/remote connection software during all tests. - B) Wake on LAN (WoL) settings shall be in as shipped condition for testing Sleep Mode and Off Mode. - C) For models that do not offer a Sleep Mode enabled by default, Section 6.2 shall measure power in the lowest-latency user-activated mode or state that preserves machine state and is enabled by default. - 1) If no such state separate from Long Idle State or Off Mode exists, the measurement in Section 6.2 shall be skipped. - D) For Long Idle Mode Testing (Section 6.3), the UUT shall be allowed no more than 20 minutes from the point of ceased user input before measurements must be started.
+Portable All-In-One Computers shall be configured in a manner identical to Integrated Desktops unless otherwise specified. - 1) Thin Clients shall run intended terminal/remote connection software during all tests. - 67 B) Wake on LAN (WoL) settings shall be in as shipped condition for testing Sleep Mode and Off Mode. - 68 C) For models that do not offer a Sleep Mode enabled by default, Section 6.2 shall measure power in the lowest-latency user-activated mode or state that preserves machine state and is enabled by default. - 1) If no such state separate from Long Idle State or Off Mode exists, the measurement in Section 6.2 shall be skipped. - D) For Long Idle Mode Testing (Section 6.3), the UUT shall be allowed no more than 20 minutes from the point of ceased user input before measurements must be started.
 If any default settings cause the UUT to enter Long Idle after 20 minutes, begin taking measurements when the UUT has reached the 20 minute mark.
 Display sleep settings shall be set to default for Long Idle Mode Testing. - E) For Alternative Low Power Mode Testing (Section 6.3), the UUT shall be allowed no more than 20 minutes from the point of ceased user intput before measurements must be started.
 If any default settings cause the UUT to enter the Alternative Low Mode after 20 minutes, begin taking measurements when the UUT has reached the 20 minute mark.
 Display sleep settings shall be set to default for Alternative Low Power Mode Testing.
-When conducting the test in section 6.3, replace all instances of "long idle mode" with "alternative low power mode.", and apply the definition of alternative low power mode from the ENERGY STAR Specification for Computers. - F) For Short Idle Mode Testing (Section 6.4), the UUT shall be allowed no more than five minutes from the point of ceased user input before measurements must be taken.
+When conducting the test in section 6.3, replace all instances of "Long Idle Mode" with "Alternative Low Power Mode.", and apply the definition of Alternative Low Power Mode from the ENERGY STAR Specification for Computers. - F) For Short Idle Mode Testing (Section 6.4), the UUT shall be allowed no more than five minutes from the point of ceased user input before measurements must be taken.
 Display sleep settings shall be disabled for Short Idle Mode Testing.
-If any other default settings cause the UUT to exit Short Idle during the measurement time, extend the settings so that the UUT remains in short idle for the duration of the measurement.
-The short idle test can either be conducted one time or multiple times.
-If conducted multiple times, then the average of all runs should be reported. - G) Desktops, Integrated Desktops, Notebook Computers, Portable All-In-One Computers, and Slates/Tablets shall be tested for Idle, Sleep, and Off Mode with Full Network Connectivity ("Proxying") features using the as shipped setting. - H) Celluar network connections shall be disabled for testing.
-Additionally, Bluetooth should be left asshipped.
+If any other default settings cause the UUT to exit Short Idle during the measurement time, extend the settings so that the UUT remains in short idle for the duration of the measurement. - Additionally, only for notebook computers that demonstrate cyclical battery charging patterns, extend the short idle test long enough to capture the energy consumption over one or more complete cycles.
+The extended test shall be conducted by keeping the unit in short idle through minimal user input such as moving the mouse or pressing a key that does not perform any action (e.g. shift, ctrl, tab, etc).
+The UUT must remain in short idle during the entire time of the extended test.